nemethviktor/GeoTagNinja/readme.md

 - Pressing Get From Web either in Edit mode or on the map will always set the affected file to write-queue even if the values don't actually change.
 - Preview images don't respect orientation.
 - If user zooms "too far out" on Map they will get odd longitude values.
 The code handles this internally but map feedback is what it is.
+- I didn't really manage to test this but for Nikon D5 the camera outputs NEF files with a built-in "Rating=0" tag.
+This becomes an issue in Adobe Bridge if an XMP is created and then the NEF file is subsequently ownerwritten by GTN because Bridge would ignore the Rating value in the XMP file going forward.
+For this reason Rating is always sent back to the RAW files if they are saved.
+I don't think this would be a problem but more of a heads-up that there are some oddities like this.
+Btw this force-save-Rating isn't limited to Nikon camera saves in GTN.
+- If you change Time Offset (time zone) _and nothing else at all_ then you'll get a warning that "nothing has changed" in the xmp sidecar file.
+This is not a bug.
+There is no XMP tag for OffsetTime.

 ## Possible Issues & Solutions